iameberedavid/Expresso-Customer-Churn-Challenge-On-Zindi/README.md

 ## Deployment to HuggingFace

-The apps and API were deployed to HuggingFace and can be accessed through the links below:
+The apps and API were deployed to HuggingFace.
+Click on the links below to acess them.

 [Expresso-Customer-Churn-Challenge-Gradio-App](https://huggingface.co/spaces/iameberedavid/Expresso-Customer-Churn-Challenge-Gradio-App)

 ## Apps and API Interfaces